 While the modern homeowner is more motivated than ever to include green energy and building methods into their houses, this is not the only factor to consider.
-Post-renovation waste has a bigger impact than you may realize.
+Post-renovation and cleaning waste has a bigger impact than you may realize.
 In fact, building debris make up one-third of the solid waste in the United States.

 So, How Can You Reduce Your Building Waste?